 At sea, stay topside and amidships; look at the horizon or some other fixed distant point.
 If below deck, close your eyes.

 Choose a seat in vehicles where you have a clear view of the road ahead.
 Sitting in the front seat of a car is best.
+Some people may find driving preferable to being a passenger.

 Keep your head as still as possible—avoid moving it side to side or tilting it up or down.
 Refrain from reading, writing, working on a laptop, or doing other tasks that require even subtle eye movements.

-Keep windows open for fresh air, if possible.
+In cars, buses, and other vehicles, keep windows open for fresh air, if possible.
 If you have air vents, aim them toward you.